billkarsh/SpikeGLX/Markdown/UserManual.md

 For all modes:

-* A second device, if used, _always needs an external clock source_, and that source must always be the same clock that drives device1.
+* A secondary device, if used, _always needs an external clock source_, and that source must always be the same clock that drives the primary.
 This is the only way to coordinate the two devices.
-The NI breakout boxes, like `BNC-2110`, make this simple.
+The NI breakout boxes, like `BNC-2110` or `SCB-68A`, make this simple.

 * You always need to select a clock source in the `Timing` box at the bottom of the panel.
 Your selection specifies two key values.
-(1) It specifies a `Set_sample_rate` (read directly in the menu control) that names the nominal rate for the source, and is used to program your NI device if `Device1 clock line` is set to `Internal`.
+(1) It specifies a `Set_sample_rate` (read directly in the menu control) that names the nominal rate for the source, and is used to program your NI device if `Primary clock line` is set to `Internal`.
 (2) Your selection looks up the `Measured_sample_rate` for this device and enters that on the `Sync` tab of the dialog.